mitre-atlas/atlas-data/README.md

 # MITRE | ATLAS Data

-ATLAS enables researchers to navigate the landscape of threats to artificial intelligence and machine learning systems.
+ATLAS enables researchers to navigate the landscape of threats to artificial intelligence systems.
 Visit https://atlas.mitre.org for more information.

-This repository contains tactics, techniques, case studies, and other data used by the ATLAS website and associated tools.
+This repository contains tactics, techniques, mitigations, case studies, and other data used by the ATLAS website and associated tools.

 ## Distributed files